mad-lab-fau/gaitmap/docs/source/user_guide/create_own_algorithm.rst

 In case you come across a situation where you need to change the functionality of an algorithm, but you cannot find a method that you can easily overwrite, please open an issue on github.
-We are very open to split up larger methods even further, if it helps to make the algorithms more extensible.
+We are very open to split up larger methods even further, if it helps to make the algorithms more extendable.

 Creating a new algorithm for an existing algorithm type
 -------------------------------------------------------